 To write about own work or about work of others?

 some new value?
 What is behind, what was before and what is going to be

 after?
 Admiration and critique, memory and anticipation.
 Explanation and

 adding what is hardly seen, what can be missed by eye, to find out something

 specific, unique, or common and universal.
 Words and writing might help

-for complex to become simple, and vice versa,
+for complex to become simple, and vice versa, simple being complex.

 Let us hope that architectural verbal thinking helps an architecture!